 In the River North neighborhood of Chicago, a new hair salon has come to town espousing personality, pizazz and eco-consciousness, too.
 Award-winning colorist John Blue opened Boss Hair Group in November 2018 as a salon for the eco-friendly consumer.
 Here, he shares his best tips for how to create a green business.

 One of Blue’s main reasons for opening a green salon was the concerning amount of waste produced by the beauty industry.
-Green Circle Salons has helped him reduce that—chemicals in haircolor are dumped in a hazard landfill, and hair clippings are sent to a women’s prison in Canada where the inmates make hair booms that soak up oil spills in the oceans and waterways.
+Green Circle Salons has helped him reduce that—excess hair color waste is put through a centrifuge and turned into clean energy and clean neutralized water, and hair clippings collected are used for a variety of initiatives, ranging from oil spill cleanup and storm water filtration to the creation of biocomposite fibers.
 Green Circle also recommends using Ecohead showerheads at washing stations to conserve water.
 “On a busy day, [Ecoheads] can save up to 65 gallons of water per hour,” Blue says.

 Do your research